 If you agree to take part in this study, you will be asked to complete 2-3 intake appointments.
-Intake appointments take approximately 1.5 hours to complete and they will be conducted at the Yale Stress Center on 2 Church Street South, New Haven, CT.
-During these appointments we will ask questions about your cocaine use, demographics and health history.
+Intake appointments take approximately 1.5 hours to complete.
+During these appointments we will ask questions about your alcohol use, demographics and health history.
 You will also complete a physical examination and blood work to ensure that all inclusion and exclusion criteria for the study are met.
-You will be able to complete study assessments and clinical interviews via the phone or internet, if you wish so.
-Study related blood work and urine samples will need to be done in-person, but you will also be able to visit a Quest Diagnostics location to provide a urine and blood sample instead of visiting the Center.
+You may also attend a number of these appointments via the Internet or phone if needed, and visit a Quest Diagnostics location to provide a urine and blood sample instead of visiting the Center.

 If you decide to take part in this study, you must be free of major medical illnesses as determined by the physical examination, laboratory tests, urine analysis and EKG.
-For women, you will be given a urine pregnancy screening test and scheduled to start pregnenolone/placebo medication in the week of the expected beginning of menstruation.
+For women, you will be given a pregnancy screening test and scheduled to start pregnenolone/placebo medication in the week of the expected beginning of menstruation.
+You will be randomly assigned to either placebo or pregnenolone.
+You will take pregnenolone or placebo twice daily as provided in weekly packs by the study staff.
+However, you will not know whether you are taking placebo or the pregnenolone.
+You will come to the Yale Stress Center twice per week and we will check your heart rate, blood pressure and ask you about your alcohol craving, use and mood.